 Over the last few years, Rhino Doors has enjoyed a growing reputation for providing solutions to door performance needs.
 Most of our projects involve a range of complex challenges, but some certainly more than others.
 Recently, we were asked by a client to provide a bespoke NPSA-accredited (formerly CPNI) sliding/folding door design.
 The project was further complicated by the location for installation – a remote island in Scotland.

 Here, we look closely at the complexities of this particular project, including input from a number of key team members from across the Rhino Engineering Group, to understand the ways in which the technical team overcame challenges through strategic planning.

 Broadly speaking, there were three sets of challenges to this project: Technical, Manufacture & Installation.

-The technical challenge for the doors was primarily associated with the additional blast load that the doors were required to resist – a blast load well in excess of the typical requirements for Rhino’s standard range of CPNI doors.
-To complicate matters further, the fundamental construction details of the doors cannot deviate significantly from that previously tested for CPNI.
+The technical challenge for the doors was primarily associated with the additional blast load that the doors were required to resist – a blast load well in excess of the typical requirements for Rhino’s standard range of NPSA doors.
+To complicate matters further, the fundamental construction details of the doors cannot deviate significantly from that previously tested for NPSA.

 Head of Security Projects, Ceri Couser, describes some of the technical challenges that needed to be overcome as part of this demanding project.

-“We’ve been producing our standard CPNI door for many years, but for this project, the door in question needed to meet additional technical requirements to resist the required blast load.
+“We’ve been producing our standard NPSA door for many years, but for this project, the door in question needed to meet additional technical requirements to resist the required blast load.